Morgana Build Guide by LunarVortex

-Her constant DPS is just too much for you and your high cooldowns on Q and E. She can run you down at will and also has ways to dodge your Q and get out of your R with her Q movement speed and also Phase Rush (if she uses that over Conquerer).
-The second you miss your Q, you die.
+Easy matchup if she's bad, but very bad if she's good.
+Her constant DPS is just too much for you and your high cooldowns on Q and E. The second you miss your Q, she can just run you down.
 Try to predict her R because otherwise she will simply break your shield before using it.
 Call your jungler for help as soon as she starts to play aggressive and hope that she overextends.
 Be aware of her 1v2 potential at lvl 6 and afterwards though.

 Very easy matchup for obvious reasons.
 He's very straightforward and cannot really play around your Q and E.

 Just like you, he has rather high mana costs and cooldowns.
 If he ever uses his W for no reason during the laning phase, run him down with ult.
 Try to coordinate with your jungler to abuse him early and punish him for picking Corki outside of proplay.
 He will, however, outscale you, so be aware that you're on a timer.

 Don't waste your Q or she might run you down and force you to ult.
 Try to spellshield her ult.
 If you fail to do so, start ulting yourself and chain it with your Q if she stays inside it.

 His rather high cooldowns at the start of the game make him an easy lane opponent for you.
 Spellshield his stun and save your Q for when he uses E on you during the early levels.
 Try to match his push by putting your W down often because Morgana sucks at lasthitting under tower.
 In teamfights, shield whoever he is trying to burst and then Q him before he can ult out so your team can burst him down.